Sarah Acland: Life

 The Aclands lived at 41 Broad Street, Oxford.
 They were at the centre of the social life of Oxford University.

 Sarah Acland died in Oxford on 25 October 1878.
-She was buried in Holywell Cemetery by St Cross Church in Oxford.

 Legacy

-There is a memorial to Sarah Acland in Christ Church Cathedral, Oxford.

 The Sarah Acland Memorial and Home for Nurses was originally established in 1882 at 37 Wellington Square, Oxford in Sarah Acland's memory.
 This moved to 25 Banbury Road, Oxford, in 1897 as the Sarah Acland Home and later became known as the Acland Hospital.
 The hospital was rebuilt in 1936 by Lord Nuffield.
 In 2004, the hospital moved to Headington, a suburb of east Oxford, as The Manor Hospital, managed by Nuffield Hospitals.
 The Banbury Road building became part of Keble College, Oxford.

 Sarah Acland's only daughter and namesake, Sarah Angelina Acland was an early pioneer of colour photography.
 Some of her photographs are in the collection of the Museum of the History of Science in Broad Street, opposite the location of the family home.